luckhassel/WebChat/README.md

 ## Message broker
 The message broker used in this project is rabbitMQ.
 So, to get this properly working, you should install rabbitMQ in your machine and start it's service.

+## General instructions
+Once the front, back-end and rabbitMQ are running, you can acess "localhost:4200".
+Then, you can register a new user and login with this user.
+There, you will have access to the chat and also will be able to send stocks commands.